 My child’s physician has recommended Hospital/Homebound.
 What are the next steps?

-- Parents will be contacted regarding a staffing date and time to determine eligibility/ineligibility for Hospital/Homebound services and will be informed of all participants invited to this meeting.
+Parents will be contacted regarding a staffing date and time to discuss eligibility/ineligibility for Hospital/Homebound services.

-- Once the Hospital/Homebound application expires (based upon the date range provided by the physician), instructional services through Hospital/Homebound will be considered for dismissal.
+Once the Hospital/Homebound referral expires (based upon the date range provided by the physician), instructional services through Hospital/Homebound will be considered for dismissal.
 Hospital/Homebound will not be available to the student without a medical extension from the physician.
-Without a medical extension prior to the expiration of Hospital/Homebound services, the student will need to immediately return to the zone school for a class schedule to be developed.
-School attendance will continue to be monitored.

 Process for extending Hospital/Homebound eligibility period:

-- The Hospital/Homebound office will notify the parent (via US mail) in advance of the end date of services.
+The Hospital/Homebound office will notify the parent (via phone, email and/or US mail) in advance of the end date of services.
 If the student continues to demonstrate a need for Hospital/Homebound services, a medical extension form will need to be completed by the physician and returned to the Hospital/Homebound office.

-- Once Hospital/Homebound services expire, dismissal from Hospital/Homebound will be considered by an IEP committee.
+Once Hospital/Homebound services expire, dismissal from Hospital/Homebound will be considered by an IEP committee with the physician's input.
 The student will be expected to return to school unless other arrangements are made by the parent.

-- Upon receipt of a completed medical extension form from the physician, a special review may be set by the IEP committee to determine continued services with the Hospital/ Homebound program.
+Upon receipt of a completed medical extension form from the physician, a special review may be set by the IEP committee to determine the need for a change in services with the Hospital/ Homebound program.